Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Christian Greyenbuhl - Automatic Data Processing, Inc.

 Thank you, Nicole.
 Good morning, everyone.
 This is Christian Greyenbuhl, ADP's Vice President, Investor Relations.
 And I'm here today with Carlos Rodriguez, ADP's President and Chief Executive Officer; and Jan Siegmund, ADP's Chief Financial Officer.
 Thank you for joining us for our second quarter fiscal 2017 earnings call and webcast.

-Before we begin you have noticed in this morning's earnings release that we are now including a breakout of PEO segment net revenue and pass-through revenue to assist you in updating your models ahead of your quarterly 10-Q filing.
+Before we begin, you have noticed in this morning's earnings release that we are now including a breakout of PEO segment net revenue and pass-through revenue to assist you in updating your models ahead of your quarterly 10-Q filing.
 Please refer to Footnote B on the income statement for further details.

 During our call today, we will reference certain non-GAAP financial measures which we believe to be useful to investors.
 A reconciliation of these non-GAAP financial measures to their comparable GAAP measures is included in our earnings release and in the supplemental slides on our Investor Relations website.